AlaSQL/alasql/README.md

 #### SQLLOGICTEST

-AlaSQL uses SQLLOGICTEST to test it compatibility with SQL-99.
-The tests include about 2.000.000 queries and statements.
+AlaSQL uses SQLLOGICTEST to test its compatibility with SQL-99.
+The tests include about 2 million queries and statements.

 The testruns can be found in the [testlog](TESTLOG.md).